-Workforce Solutions Texoma has strong ties with the Adult Education and Literacy (AEL) programs administered in all three counties through Grayson College.
-Texoma has an established Memorandum of Understanding (MOU) with Grayson College to support information sharing between our programs to assist our mutual customers and referrals of customers in need of both of our services.
+Workforce Solutions Texoma has strong ties with the Adult Education and Literacy (AEL) programs administered in two counties (Grayson and Cooke) through Grayson College and the Fannin Literacy Council in Fannin County.
+Texoma has an established Memorandum of Understanding (MOU) with Grayson College and provides staff to participate on the Board of the Fannin Literacy Council to support information sharing between our programs to assist our mutual customers and referrals of customers in need of both of our services.
 Texoma also provides space in two of our workforce centers (Denison Workforce Center {Grayson County} and Gainesville Workforce Center {Cooke County}) for Grayson's AEL program to use in providing classes to both AEL and Workforce customers.